 But more than any other factor, the window style might be the most important for finding your ideal window treatment.
 Here are Sunburst’s picks for window treatments to match the specialty window varieties found in Chicago homes.

-Sidelights are the tall, thin windows that are found on either side of the front door in Chicago homes.
+Sidelights are the long, thin windows that are found on the sides of the front door in Chicago homes.
 Finding the right window treatment for sidelight windows is distinctly important for a few reasons.
-One, sidelights are a focal point of your house, since most visitors’ eyes are naturally drawn to the front door of the house.
-Two, people–from the mailman to guests to door-to-door salespeople–are going to see them up close, which means that a sidelight window covering all the more important to ensure you maintain your privacy.
+One, sidelights are a focal point of your house, since most people's eyes are naturally drawn to the front door of the house.
+Two, people–from the mail carrier to guests to door-to-door salespeople–are going to see them up close, which means that a sidelight window treatment all the more important to ensure you maintain your privacy.

 What we recommend for sidelight window treatments: Plantation shutters.
 Shutters don’t just give your home elegant looks and unmatched privacy, but they’re also easily customized for tall, thin sidelight windows.

 French doors are a typical sight connected to back decks or patios.
 French doors are hinged double doors, usually with large glass panes, so Chicago residents have a great opportunity to improve their style and light control.
 French doors open and shut often, so they need a resilient window treatment that will still let you control how much light you let come through the window.

 What we recommend for French door window treatments: Plantation shutters.
 As they’re installed directly onto the window frame and are extremely sturdy, shutters are a great solution for French doors.
 Their classic style and energy-efficiency are added benefits for your French door.

 Octagon-shaped windows are some of the most interesting and attention-grabbing windows we see in Chicago homes.
 With their special shape, you would be careless to cover them up with a standard shaped window treatment like blinds or curtains.
 Instead, pick a window treatment that can be custom-built to the window’s unique shape so your home will get the benefits of your octagonal window.